Tokamak: New ideas

-By October, Sakharov and Tamm had completed a much more detailed consideration of their original proposal, calling for a device with a major radius (of the torus as a whole) of 12 m and a minor radius (the interior of the cylinder) of 2 m.
+By October, Sakharov and Tamm had completed a far more detailed consideration of their original proposal, calling for something with a major radius (of the torus as a whole) of 12 m and a minor radius (the interior of the cylinder) of 2 m.
 The proposal suggested the system could produce 100 g of tritium a day, or breed 10 kg of U233 a day.

-As the idea was further developed, it was realized that a current in the plasma could create a field that was strong enough to confine the plasma as well, removing the need for the external magnets.
+As the idea was further developed, it was realized that a current in the plasma could create a field that was strong enough to confine the plasma as well, removing the need for the external coils.
 At this point, the Soviet researchers had re-invented the pinch system being developed in the UK, although they had come to this design from a very different starting point.

 Once the idea of using the pinch effect for confinement had been proposed, a much simpler solution became evident.
 Instead of a large toroid, one could simply induce the current into a linear tube, which could cause the plasma within to collapse down into a filament.
 This had a huge advantage; the current in the plasma would heat it through normal resistive heating, but this would not heat the plasma to fusion temperatures.
 However, as the plasma collapsed, the adiabatic process would result in the temperature rising dramatically, more than enough for fusion.
 With this development, only Golovin and Natan Yavlinsky continued considering the more static toroidal arrangement.